kis-moho/Using-Python-to-Access-Web-Data/README.md

     - read the JSON data from that URL using urllib,
     - parse and extract the comment counts from the JSON data,
     - compute the sum of the numbers in the file.
+7. **Using the GeoJSON API**: a script (7_using_the_GeoJSON_API.py) performing the following tasks:
+    - prompt for a location,
+    - contact a web service and retrieve JSON for the web service,
+    - parse that data,
+    - retrieve the first place_id (a textual identifier that uniquely identifies a place as within Google Maps) from the JSON.